PFAS (PFOS, PFOA, PFBS, GenX)

-General information on PFOS/PFOA is below.
+General information on PFOS, PFOA, PFBS, and GenX is below.
 Details about Cal Water’s position are available on the Leadership on PFAS page.

-Common names for PFOS are perfluoroctanesulfonic acid and perfluoroctylsulfonic acid.
-Some common PFOA names include perfluorocaprylic acid, perfluoroctanoic acid, and perfluoroheptanecarboxylic acid.
-PFOS and PFOA are manmade compounds that have been used to make carpets, clothing, fabrics for furniture, paper packaging for food, and other materials (e.g., cookware) that are resistant to water, grease, or stains.
+The most commonly found substances within the PFAS family of compounds are PFOS and PFOA.
+These are manmade compounds that have been used to make carpets, clothing, fabrics for furniture, paper packaging for food, and other materials (e.g., cookware) that are resistant to water, grease, or stains.
 They are also used for firefighting at airfields and in a number of industrial processes.

 This does shed light on the importance of protecting our water resources.
 While we are doing our part to treat the water and meet the standards the public health experts have set, it’s important that our population as a whole focuses on being good stewards of the environment and takes steps to prevent impacting the water supply.